Hotel Attraction

 Hotel Attraction was a proposal by architect Antoni Gaudí for a skyscraper in Lower Manhattan, New York City.

 History

 Commissioned in May 1908, it would have been 1180 ft tall; many believed its futuristic design to be unrealistic for its time.
 Little is known about its origin, and the project remained unknown until 1956, when a report by Joan Matamala i Flotats was published, called "When the New World called Gaudí".

 The drawings for the Attraction Hotel were proposed as a basis for the rebuilding of Ground Zero in Manhattan.
 A modified version of the drawings by Paul Laffoley earned broad media attention.
 The architect planned to feature a memorial at its base and the Sphere for Plaza Fountain as center of an observation platform at the top of the hotel.

+Fiction

 The hotel was featured in the Fox Broadcasting television show Fringe.
 It was featured in the New York City skyline in the alternate universe.